Appeals

 Family Contribution Appeals

-Admitted applicants have the right to appeal their family contribution if there has been a significant involuntary change in circumstances in your (and/or your family's) financial situation since you completed the aid application.
+Submitted UChicago Need Applications serve as a snapshot of a student and their family's financial circumstances as of the day the application is submitted.
+However, admitted applicants have the right to appeal their calculated family contribution if there has been a significant involuntary change in circumstances in your (and/or your family's) financial situation since you completed the aid application.
 Applicants should contact our office if you have specific questions regarding your family contribution.

 Involuntary Loss of Wages